Gallahorn/Ultraviolence/Advanced features.md

     Flashlight - Keybind it to what you want in CET Bindings Huditor - Shift-U and then arrowkeys left and right to select different objects.
               Scroll to make them bigger/smaller
+              Drag around with the mouse to move them.
     LimitedHud - F6 to show/hide minimap
                  F8 to show/hide UI after your settings.